venky-d27/digit-detection-using-mnist-dataset/README.md

 # digit-detection-using-mnist-dataset
-using neural networks to build and predict the model
+A simple project for predicting the digits.
+Here I build the model using neural networks with two hidden layers.
+I use the mnist datasets built within keras for this project.